evanx/redishub-legacy/README.md

 ##### Why use a hosted Redis service rather than one's own?

 Actually Redishub doesn't offer hosted Redis instances (yet).
 It addresses some use cases where an online serverless storage/messaging service is convenient.
 Perhaps I'll find it useful, and if so perhaps other Indie developers will too, although I should be under no allusions in that respect.

 ##### Will you ever offer a hosted Redis service?

 There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.
 Nevertheless, I want to experiment with orchestrating Redis instances, clusters and replicas, and must do so to automate Redishub itself.
-However I'm more interested in serverless "bots" than Redis hosting per se.
+However I'm more interested in serverless lambdas than Redis hosting per se.

-##### What are Redishub bots?
+##### What are Redishub lambdas?

 These are envisaged as Redis-based lambdas that can be composed into microservices and apps.
-I'm choosing to define "bots" as server-side components which access one or more keyspaces.
+I'm choosing to misdefine "lambdas" as server-side components which access one or more keyspaces.
 They must be stateless to enable auto-scaling, but can store private and shared state in Redis of course.
 They must be written using a specific ES2016 framework, to simplify orchestration and management, e.g. configuration, keyspace access, logging and metrics.

-##### How will Redishub support its bots?
+##### How will Redishub support its lambdas?

 The platform should handle identity, auth, configuration, deployment, logging, messaging, monitoring and scaling.
 A notable simplication is that Redis will be used across the board for all these concerns.

 ##### Why would a developer use an indie service which might become abandonware?

 That is a very good question.
 I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

 ##### What is free?

 I want to offer a free public utility in perpetuity to support most low-volume use cases, where the computing cost is less than 10c per user per month, e.g. peak database size of 10MB with a 10Gb transfer limit per month.
 Users who wish to exceed those limits, should become a "Sponsor" contributing the equivalent of $2 per month to our Bitcoin wallet.
 Sponsors' limits are bumped up to 100MB RAM (Redis) storage, 2Gb archival storage and 100Gb transfer per month, which you can double up etc.

 ##### Why Telegram.org?

 Initially, in order to focus on back end, I haven't yet built a web site with signup, signin with Github, etc. Nevertheless one must be able to identify and alert users if needs be.

 I've always liked the sound of Telegram, e.g. their security and openness.
 Also I have an Ubuntu phone arriving next week, which has Telegram, but not WhatsApp etc.
 Last but not least, I want to enter the Bot competion and maybe get lucky and win one of those prizes.
 "Then we'll be millionares!" as Homer says ;)